ewintram/donation-checker/README.md

 ### Stack architecture

-* I chose to deploy a Docker container to ECS as this enabled me to build the app easily in dev in a Docker container
+* I chose to deploy a Docker container to ECS as this enabled me to build the app easily in dev in a Docker container.
+I also tried to Dockerise the CDK project but was unable to as a Docker engine is required in order to build the image asset if it is built from a local file
 * I chose to build a simple Express REST API which can easily be consumed by any client
 + I chose Fargate launch type for its lower overhead and cost
 * I thought that the VPC and Cluster might be in a separate stack, in order to be deployed separately and shared across multiple projects, but I didn't have time to explore this